Learning Nonholonomic Dynamics with Constraint Discovery: Background

 \subsection{Connections and the Horizontal Lift}

-A connection is a mathematical object that helps one understand a nonholonomic constraint as a map between spaces, which leads to the following discussion of the distribution under constraint, and the horizontal lift as an action of mapping any velocity to the constraint distribution.
+A connection is a mathematical object that helps one understand a nonholonomic constraint as a map between spaces, which leads to the following discussion of the distribution under constraints, and the horizontal lift as an action of mapping any velocity to the constraint distribution.
+We introduce the concept of fiber bundle first to give a general geometric structure for nonholonomic systems.

-\begin{definition}[\cite{Lee2000}] \textit{ Let $M$ and $F$ be topological spaces.
-A \textbf{fiber bundle} over $M$ with model fiber $F$ is a topological space $E$ with a surjective continuous map $\pi : E \to M$ with the property that for each $x \in M$, there exist a neighborhood $U$ of $x$ in $M$ and a homeomorphism $\Phi : \pi^{-1}(U) \to U \times F$, called a local trivialization of $E$ over $U$. } \end{definition}
+\begin{definition}[\cite{Lee2000} Page 268] \textit{ Let $Q_s$ and $Q_r$ be topological spaces.
+A \textbf{fiber bundle} over $Q_s$ with model fiber $Q_r$ is a topological space $Q$ with a surjective continuous map $\pi : Q \to Q_s$ with the property that for each $s \in Q_s$, there exist a neighborhood $U$ of $s$ in $Q_s$ and a homeomorphism $\Phi : \pi^{-1}(U) \to U \times Q_r$, called a local trivialization of $Q$ over $U$. } \end{definition}